WaveEngine/EvergineDocs/manual/physics/colliders/cylinder_collider.md

 ![Cylinder Collider](images/cylinder_collider.png)

-A Cylinder shaped collider.
+A cylinder-shaped collider.

-## CylinderCollider3D component
+## CylinderCollider3D Component

 To use a Cylinder Collider in Evergine, you only need to add a `CylinderCollider3D` component to your entity: